 - Leave nesting boxes and bird houses up all year round to provide winter roosting sites.

-This is a guest post by Harper CE Instructor Dallin Saurey.
-Dallin teaches our online Birding classes.
-He is a Wildlife Biologist, teacher and author with a passion for birds.
+This is a guest post by Dallin Saurey, a Wildlife Biologist, teacher and author of Bird Songs Sound, who has a passion for birds.
 His vast field experience includes work with the Department of Wildlife Resources, Salt Plains National Wildlife Refuge, American Bird Conservancy, Bureau of Land Management, North Dakota Game and Fish Department, and many others.
 Saurey’s goal is to share the wonder of birds and connect you to the beauty of the natural world, all from the comfort of your own home.

-Details on this and all our courses are provided in the
+Details on this and all our Personal Interests courses are provided in the Personal Interests program page.